dafthack/DomainPasswordSpray/README.md

 DomainPasswordSpray is a tool written in PowerShell to perform a password spray attack against users of a domain.
 By default it will automatically generate the userlist from the domain.
 BE VERY CAREFUL NOT TO LOCKOUT ACCOUNTS!

 ##Quick Start Guide
-Open a PowerShell terminal with 'powershell.exe -exec bypass'.
+Open a PowerShell terminal from the Windows command line with 'powershell.exe -exec bypass'.

 Type 'Import-Module Invoke-DomainPasswordSpray.ps1'".